tahaafg20/D2-JS/05-collections/01-array-basics.md

 As in Ruby, we can read an element from an array by *indexing* the array, a fancy way of telling the array: "Give me the element at *this* position."

-Make sure you've entered in the code that defines the `months` array above, then type the following into the browser console:
+Make sure you've entered in the code that defines the `months` array above, then type the following into the console:

 ```javascript
 // You "index into" an array using the bracket [...] notation.